null

 Bully stick holders keep the chew in place so your dog doesn't swallow it whole and choke.
 They're recommended for safety!

-What should I do if my dog swallows a large chunk of bully stick?
+What should I do if my dog swallows a large chunk of a bully stick?

 If your dog swallows a large chunk of a bully stick, don't wait—get to the vet right away or call for expert help.
 It's important to avoid choking or blockage.